zbaker94/Obsidian-Coding/React/Principles/Best practices for balancing customization with configuration and ensuring reusability.md

 These handle the business logic for the particular block — event handlers, refs, roles, etc. These are just containers and do not have any styles.
 This abstracts away the working logic from rendering and consumers can simply swap out renderers without affecting the functionality.
 Advanced consumers, who want complete control, can replace this component and handle everything themselves.

-This splitting allows for quicker changes and promotes modular code, improving the testability of your code.
+This splitting allows for quicker changes and promotes modular code, improving the testability of your work.

 ## Custom props

 Your component will render certain HTML elements.
 These elements will have attributes which you programmed for.

 You should also allow the consumer to pass in custom props for these HTML elements.
-This can be useful for someone who wants to add additional event handlers or tags like aria which you might not have included out of the box.
+This can be useful for someone who wants to add additional event handlers or tags like `aria` which you might not have included out of the box.

 When working with a component library, it is important to determine if a custom prop is needed or if it is the responsibility of the consumer to handle in a different way (ie: composing your component with one of their own).